 - .
 Never put hot drinks in the cup holders.
-During normal or sudden maneuvers, sudden braking or in a collision, hot liquid can be spilled and cause burns! - .
-Make certain that bottles or other items cannot fall into the driver's footwell while the vehicle is moving and interfere with the movement of the pedals. - .
-Never put heavy cups, food or other heavy items in the cup holders.
-Heavy items can fly through the passenger compartment in a crash and cause serious injury. - Use the bottle holders only for standard beverage bottles holding no more than 24 oz (0.5 liter).
+During normal or sudden maneuvers, sudden braking or in a collision, hot liquid can be spilled and cause burns! - Make certain that bottles or other items cannot fall into the driver's footwell while the vehicle is moving and interfere with the movement of the pedals. - Never put heavy cups, food or other heavy items in the cup holders.
+Heavy items can fly through the passenger compartment in a crash and cause serious injury.